Atlanta Bathroom Renovation Cost Guide - June 2026 Prices

 More renovation guides for Atlanta

-See all Atlantaguides βHow Much Does Basement Finishing Cost in Atlanta?
-(May 2026 Update)
+See all Atlantaguides →How Much Does Basement Finishing Cost in Atlanta?
+(June 2026 Update)

-The average kitchen renovation in Atlanta costs $48,150 in May 2026.
-Learn about local labor trends, permit needs, and how to save on your remodel.
+The average kitchen renovation cost in Atlanta is $44,195 in June 2026.
+Learn how to save on your remodel and see how Atlanta compares to other US cities.